Understanding Executive Function: What It Is and Why It Matters

 Physical Reactions to Backlogs

-Pay attention to your body's response when you open your backlog.
+Pay attention to your body's response as you open your backlogs.
 Do your shoulders tense?
 Does your breathing change?
-These physical reactions provide valuable information about your relationship with your task system.
+These physical reactions provide you with valuable information about how you feel about your system and about the tasks you've taken on.

-Thomas, a client with significant trauma history, noticed immediate chest tightness whenever he opened his digital task management system.
+Thomas, a client with a significant trauma history, noticed immediate chest tightness whenever he opened his digital task management system.
 His bodily response triggered anxiety and a corresponding desire to avoid looking at his tasks.
-Over time, he began to check his system and engage in the maintenance rituals less frequently until his system was no longer useful for him.
-We developed a brief physical and emotional regulation practice consisting of him taking three deep breaths and consciously allowing his shoulders to relax that he could practice before opening his backlog.
-This simple physical intervention helped Thomas maintain a regulated state that better supported his regular planning.
+Over time, he began to avoid checking his system.
+He engaged in system maintenance less and less frequently until his system ceased to be a helpful support and instead started getting in his way.
+I prescribed he practice a brief emotional regulation technique he could engage in, consisting of him taking three deep breaths and consciously allowing his shoulders to relax, prior to opening his backlogs.
+This simple and quick physical intervention helped Thomas feel less anxious about maintaining his backlogs, enabling him to keep them in better repair.

 Emotional Relationships with Tasks

 Your emotional responses to tasks significantly impact your ability to execute them.
-Understanding your emotional patterns can help inform your better task selection during the Daily Aiming Ritual.
+Understanding your emotional patterns can help inform your better task selection during your Daily Aiming Ritual.

-Amanda, a client with complex ADHD and anxiety, observed that thinking about her administrative tasks immediately caused her to experience bodily tension and her corresponding desire to avoid and procrastinate.
-Rather than encouraging her to force herself to do what felt so aversive to her, we instead figured out that she could use a "sandwich" approach to task planning and scheduling that made it easier for her to complete her work.
-The sandwich approach encouraged Amanda to schedule high-interest and easy-to-do tasks before and after the administrative work she needed to get done, while also helping her set a rule that she would only work on administrative tasks for 25 minutes or less.
-This approach worked with her embodied emotional and physical responses rather than against them, significantly improving her capacity to follow-through and complete her administrative tasks.
+Amanda, a client with ADHD and anxiety, observed that thinking about her administrative tasks immediately caused her to experience bodily tension, to which she reacted by avoiding and procrastinating.
+Rather than encouraging her to force herself to do something that felt aversive, we instead figured out that she could use a "sandwich" approach to task planning and scheduling that made it easier for her to complete her work.
+The sandwich approach encouraged Amanda to schedule high-interest and easy-to-do tasks before and after the anxiety-producing administrative work she needed to get done.
+It further encouraged her to only work on those administrative tasks for 25 minutes or less, ensuring that it would never be too long before she could again escape to work she liked better.
+This "task sandwich" approach worked with her embodied emotional and physical responses rather than against them, significantly improving her capacity to follow-through and complete her administrative tasks.

 A Simple Starting Point

-If you're feeling overwhelmed by these concepts, here's a minimal viable approach to get started:
+If you're feeling overwhelmed by these concepts, here's a minimal viable way to get started:

 Create just two backlogs: